uialchemist/handbook/who-does-what.md

 **Ib Warnerbring** (Chief Technology Officer + Head of Product) is principally responsible for the product, plans the development cycles, translates company goals into product decisions, and decides on overall creative direction.

-**Suze Deveraux** (Lead UX Designer) oversees the discovery phases and UX of our products and features.
+**Suzannah Devereux** (Lead UX Designer) oversees the discovery phases and UX of our products and features.

 **Tom Meehan** (Lead Developer) is primarily responsible for making sure our payment system runs properly, but he also works on several areas across all our products.